fabivs/kotlin-pokemon-kata/README.md

 - REST endpoints are defined in the `Routing.kt` file.
 - Use cases are defined in the `usecase` package and contain the core business logic of the application.
-- Clients to access external services are defined via an interface in `domain` and then implemented in the classes inside the `infrastructure` package.
+- Clients to access external services are defined via interfaces in `domain` and then implemented in the classes inside the `infrastructure` package.
 - Dependency injection is performed via the `DependencyContainer` file.